UK Brexit the British are coming

 B. A toilet?

 If you answered B, you’ll seriously need to get a grip.
-Yes, in the past, you might have been to Amsterdam for a stag weekend, or a hen night.
-After nine or ten beers too many, you may have decided that the canals were a perfect open air toilet.
+Yes, in the past, you might have been to Amsterdam for a stag weekend, or hen night.
+After nine or ten beers too many, you may have decided that the canals were a perfect open-air toilet.
 However, the local emergency services don’t enjoy fishing the dead bodies of Brits out of canals.
 If the Police catch you using the canals as a WC, you will most likely be fined seventy-five euros for ‘wildplassen’ which will not be a good start to your time here.
 At night, do what everyone else does.
 Go to one of the many Amsterdam bars, and pay to use the facilities, or god forbid, hold it till you get home.

 The Dutch and refugees

 The Dutch are not very keen on refugees.
 In fact, one of the main reasons given by Geert Wilders and others, to objecting to refugees from Syria, is that Dutch women wouldn’t be safe with male refugees running around.
 There’s a general belief that the combination of black jeans with holes in the knees, and white sneakers, is enough to turn male refugees into sexual predators.

 I can speak on behalf of UK males when I say that the dress sense of the average Dutch meisje, is more likely to invoke laughter, rather than rabid animal lust, so no problem there then.

 Buy a bloody bike